PatrickJYKang/patrickjykang/scanner.md

 Option 3 was quickly dismissed for lack of resources.
 Between option 1 and 2, option 1 was probably the easier one to implement and more importantly took up a lower volume, so it was considered first.

+### Moving the stepper

+The stepper interfaces with the arduino via a [CNC Shield from Makerstore](https://www.makerstore.com.au/wp-content/uploads/filebase/publications/CNC-Shield-Guide-v1.0.pdf) and a [A4988 Stepper Driver](https://makerstore.cc/product/stepper-motor-driver-a4988/).

 ### Mechanical connection

 To convert motor movements into yaw and pitch would essentially require two L-brackets, one motor to motor and one motor to scanner.
 These were initially 3D printed but laser cutting was eventually preferred due to faster production and iteration speed.
 The final laser-cut design involved a lot of captured nuts to hold both the bracket together and also in place of a stepper hub.
 The drawing of half of the motor to motor bracket that includes the "motor hub" is shown below.